-Riding National is definitely a must for anyone visiting the area, but there are a few things you need to know before heading off to hit this trail – most notably which National trail section is the best to ride.
+Riding National is definitely a must for any avid mountain biker visiting the area, but there are a few things you need to know before heading off to hit this trail – most notably which National trail section is the best to ride.

 Are e-bikes allowed?

-What kind of bike do you need?
+What kind of bike do I need?

 Any mid-travel full-suspension mountain bike is a great choice for National.
 I recommend something with 140-150mm of rear suspension travel.

-How long is National Trail?
+How long is National Trail on South Mountain

 This is actually a really good question because the full National Trail on South Mountain is about 12.5 miles one-way and stretches almost the whole length of the mountain.

-When is the best time to ride it?
+What’s the best time to ride it?